Google Scholar Guide: How to Use Google Scholar for Legal and Academic Research?

 What is Google Scholar?

-Have you ever walked into a library and immediately wished there was an online catalog where you could search through all the books in the library?
-That’s Google Scholar for you.
-It’s a free online research library that aggregates all scholastic literature online into one search engine, powered by Google, located at scholar.google.com.
+Google Scholar is a free online research library that aggregates all scholastic literature online into one search engine, powered by Google, located at scholar.google.com.

 University online libraries are designed for academic research among documents within that single university’s records.
 Similarly, the scope of any other literature database is often confined to its own data.
 Google Scholar is similar to that, except its search database includes relevant files from all universities and all other online sources of scholastic information.